marceloqla/ContractionWavePy/README.md

 Windows or Ubuntu) or from Anaconda environment installation (see second section below – for Windows, Ubuntu, or Mac-OS).

+These installations steps can also be found on the program's manual on:
+For more information access: https://sites.icb.ufmg.br/cardiovascularrc/contractionwave/

 ### Installation – Executable file
 **Step 1**: The latest stable version compiled executables **for Windows and Ubuntu (64- bit)** can be downloaded from: